How many of us can answer these questions? In fact, how many people would even know where to begin researching to find out those answers?

-You can gain the Talent Identification Certificate through a series of courses which are all delivered by qualified and experienced coaches including football scouts from the English Premier and Football League.
+You can gain this certificate through courses delivered by qualified, experienced coaches including football scouts from the English Premier and Football League.

 PFSA Scouting Courses

-The PFSA believe there is a huge need for a governing body for football scouts like there are for coaches and physios and for the path to becoming a football scout to become a lot clearer.
-The PFSA course will aim to equip you with the tools and correct knowledge of talent indicators and industry format, giving almost anyone with a knowledge of the game can file a respectable report to a club at any level for consideration after completion of the course.
+The PFSA believes that football scouts deserve a governing body, similar to coaches and players.
+Most notably, their course aims to equip participants with the necessary tools and knowledge of talent indicators and industry format.
+Almost anyone with a knowledge of the game has the opportunity to file a respectable report to a club at any level for consideration after completion of the course.

 Introduction into Football Scouting (Online Course)

-The PFSA Introduction into Scouting Course is aimed at those thinking about a career in football scouting.
+The Introduction into Football Scouting course is aimed towards those thinking about a career in football scouting.
 Likewise, it delves into key areas that are considered vitally important for a football scout in the professional landscape.